Horseshoe Park: Civilian Conservation Camp

 The following day, 100 men rallied and cut down trees infested by beetles.
 The camp held just under 200 men.
-Some men left the program, but a lot of them remained due to lack of economic opportunities during the Great Depression.
+Some men left the program, but many remained due to lack of economic opportunities during the Great Depression.
 The corps improved the park.
 They built and improved trails and campgrounds.
 The corps removed buildings and structures to return the land to its natural habitat.
 Park buildings were landscaped and telephone lines were installed.
 The CCC camp disbanded in 1942, when the federal program was shut down.